tobijk/trello-cli/README.md

 # trello-cli

-This is a very simplistic Python3 module for communicating with the Trello API.
+This is a very simple Python3 module for communicating with the Trello API.
 It comes with a small command line tool which allows you to list boards, lists and cards.
 You can create new cards with labels, a comment and a description.

 ## Installation